ngominhtrint/Twittient/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!

+The following **fixed** features are implemented:

+- [x] Fixed 401 unauthorized error when POST request
+- [x] Create new Tweet
+- [x] Fixed the colapse of description on avatar image

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):